 Prerequisite: At least 17 years of age at the time of enrollment.
 Proficient in writing, reading, and speaking English.
 Hold or eligible to obtain a driver's license.
 Physically and emotionally capable of performing basic emergency care skills.
-Current certification at the Basic Cardiac Life Support Health Care Provider Module with the American Heart Association or permission obtained by the instructor.
-A 45-hour emergency care course which emphasizes lifethreatening emergencies, wounds, fractures, medical and environmental emergencies, and other emergency situations as outlined by the U.S. DOT.
+An emergency care course which emphasizes life-threatening emergencies, wounds, fractures, medical and environmental emergencies, and other emergency situations as outlined by the U.S. DOT.
 (20-26) Equivalent to EMSS-100, 89-170.